Eligibility of applicants

 - 40 credits theoretical studies

 - Supervision plan

 - Research plan.
-Applicant can also make a free-form research plan.
+Applicant can also make a free-form research plan; note that it has to be signed by the applicant and the supervising professor!
 Research plan includes:

 - preliminary research plan

 - possibilities for funding the research work (full-time applicants must have acquired funding for at least 6 months when applying; plans to apply for funding is not sufficient for a full-time status)

 - methods and implementation of the scientific plan